WvXY/xvk2de/readme.md

 sudo apt install vulkan-sdk
 ```

 ### Install Dependencies(Windows)

 You can use [vcpkg](https://vcpkg.io/en/) or [MSYS2](https://www.msys2.org/) to install the dependencies.

-If you use vcpkg on Clion, follow the [official guide](https://www.jetbrains.com/help/clion/package-management.html) to integrate vcpkg with Clion.
+If you use vcpkg on Clion, follow the [official guide](https://www.jetbrains.com/help/clion/package-management.html) to
+integrate vcpkg with Clion.

+## Build & Run

+You can use `bash build.sh` to build the project or `bash run.sh` to build and run the project.

 ## External Libraries